 - 1. Students are not permitted in the school corridors or lavatories during the first or last ten minutes of class.
-When they do leave class, students need to have a completed blue pass signed by the appropriate staff member. - 2.
+When they do leave class, students need to have an e-hallpass approved by the appropriate staff member. - 2.
 Students may not run, push, shove, or loiter in the hallways or lavatories. - 3.
 Students may not use abusive language in the hallways or lavatories.